Playing 'Shark' at the first bridge

 Other bridges

 After I advertised the original version of this article in the HBO forum, fellow cyborg hminn replied and alluded to the fact that you can also play Shark at the twin bridges later in the level.
 Quite right, although it's harder to make the camera cruise along smoothly, and the side barriers make it harder to get enemies to leap off (but at least there are lots of them!).
-For that matter, there's the underground bridge to try as well, and you can even have a bit of fun with the ice bridge in the final part of the level.
+For that matter, there's the underground bridge to try as well, and you can even have a bit of fun with the rock bridge in the final part of the level.
 Check out my reply to hminn for a report on all this.